adamr714/Parallax-Character-Creator/README.md

 I would also like to thank:<br>
 <ul>
-<li>Neville Bonavia – An amazing programmer and mentor who answered numerous questions and challenging me to make this project all it could be!</li>
+<li>Neville Bonavia – An amazing programmer and mentor who answered numerous questions and challenged me to make this project all it could be!</li>
 <li>Rick Hershey - All the beautiful original artwork was created by Rick Hershey for Parallax.</li>
 </ul>